scroberts/PyDCC/README.md

 be needed to use this new repository.

 ## Config Files
-** Copy pyDCC/Config/Config_example.py to Config.py
+* Copy pyDCC/Config/Config_example.py to Config.py
-** Edit Config.py per the instructions in the file
+* Edit Config.py per the instructions in the file
-** If you are migrating to the PyDCC project you will have to edit your Config.py file for the location of
+* If you are migrating to the PyDCC project you will have to edit your Config.py file for the location of:
     - tracetreefilepath
     - dccfilepath
     - reportfilepath

 ## Secrets file
 * Copy pyDCC/Secrets/Secrets_example.py to Secrets.py